tzafon/computer-typescript/README.md

 ```

 > [!NOTE]
-> Once this package is [published to npm](https://www.stainless.com/docs/guides/publish), this will become: `npm install tzafonComputer`
+> Once this package is [published to npm](https://www.stainless.com/docs/guides/publish), this will become: `npm install tzafoncomputer`

 ## Usage